The structure of maximal non-trivial d-wise intersecting uniform families with large sizes: Concluding remarks

 This paper investigates the structure of maximal non-trivial $d$-wise intersecting $k$-uniform families with large sizes for any $k>d\geq 3$.
 Theorem \ref{thm:maximal_intersecting_d+2} and Theorem \ref{thm:maximal_intersecting_d+1} examine the cases of $k\geq d+2$ and $k=d+1$, respectively.

-It is required that $n>n_1(k,d)$ in Theorem \ref{thm:maximal_intersecting_d+2} because of using Sunflower Lemma (see Lemmas \ref{lem:Sunflower} and \ref{lem:size_B^d}).
-A further study direction is to reduce the value of $n_1(k,d)$.
-Balogh and Linz \cite{BL}, recently, gave a very short proof to greatly improve the lower bound for $n$ in Corollary \ref{cor:first_second_max_inter}(1) by using the simple fact that every non-trivial $d$-wise intersecting family is $(d-1)$-intersecting.
-Since the largest non-trivial $(d-1)$-intersecting families have been investigated systematically in \cite{AK96,AK97,AK99} and they are exactly $d$-wise intersecting, as a simple corollary, Balogh and Linz showed that the largest non-trivial $d$-wise intersecting $k$-uniform family is isomorphic to one of $\mathcal H(k,d,2)$ and $\mathcal H(k,d,k-d+2)$ for any $n>(1+\frac{d}{2})(k-d+2)$.
+It is required that $n>n_1(k,d)$ in Theorem \ref{thm:maximal_intersecting_d+2} because of using the Sunflower Lemma (see Lemma \ref{lem:Sunflower} and Lemma \ref{lem:size_B^d}).
+A natural question is how to reduce the value of $n_1(k,d)$.
+Balogh and Linz \cite{BL}, recently, gave a short proof to greatly improve the lower bound for $n$ in Corollary \ref{cor:first_second_max_inter}(1) by using the simple fact that every non-trivial $d$-wise intersecting family is $(d-1)$-intersecting.
+Since the largest non-trivial $(d-1)$-intersecting families have been investigated systematically by Ahlswede and Khachatrian in \cite{AK96,AK97,AK99} and they are exactly $d$-wise intersecting, as a simple corollary, Balogh and Linz showed that a non-trivial $d$-wise intersecting $k$-uniform family with the largest size is isomorphic to one of $\mathcal H(k,d,2)$ and $\mathcal H(k,d,k-d+2)$ for any $n>(1+\frac{d}{2})(k-d+2)$.